Worried about when to send your invites?

 So, a very common question I am asked is when should I send my save the dates and invitations.
 There isn’t a right or wrong answer to this really but there are better and worse times.

-Save the dates can realistically be sent up to a year in advance, it depends on a number of factors such as if you’re having a wedding that people will need to travel or a weekday wedding where people will need time off work.
-You may even decide that you see the majority of your guests on a day to day basis and actually don’t need to send them.
+Save the dates can realistically be sent up to a year in advance of your wedding day.
+When you send them and if you send them will depend on a number of factors such as if you’re having a wedding that people will need to travel to, or a weekday wedding where people will need time off work.
+You may even decide that you see the majority of your guests on a day to day basis so actually don’t need to send them.
 Don’t feel like you have to.
 It’s a waste of money if you’re having an intimate wedding and can speak to the guests regularly.
+Also don't be afraid to use email, text or social media to spread the word.
+FREE sites such as Canva can be a wonderful tool to create your wedding brand which can quickly be send virtually.
+When it comes to distributing your budget you need to decide if the design and print cost for save the date cards are worth it.

 As for invitiations, I have never yet worked at a wedding where invitations haven’t been sent.
 Even if they are something you print at home.
 They need to contain information like –